UPDATE: 1 Dead, 1 Injured in Sunday Shooting in Laurel, Suspect Unknown

 LAUREL, Del. - The Delaware State Police are investigating a Sunday evening homicide that claimed the life of a 26-year-old woman and seriously wounded a 41-year-old man.

-On September 10th, just after 9:30 p.m., the Laurel Police Department arrived on West Sixth Street to reportedly find a 26-year-old Laurel woman inside a car with gunshot wounds.
+On September 10th, just after 9:30 p.m., the Laurel Police Department arrived on West Sixth Street to reportedly find a woman inside a car with gunshot wounds.
 The woman died at the scene.
-Police have yet to release her identity pending notification of her family.
+Police have identified her as Taylor German, 26, of Laurel.

 A 41-year-old man from Millsboro was also shot.
 He was taken to a local hospital for treatment of life-threatening injuries.